nate-fidalgo/Diophantine-Solver/README.md

 Please note you must write the diophantine equation with all variables on left hand side of equal sign for this program to work!!!
 <br>
-For example finding all euler bricks with each entry under 40 would be inputed as
+For example finding all Pythagorean quadruple with each entry under 40 would be inputed as
 <br>
 <pre>
 <code>